Skip to content

 COMMUNICATIONS INTERNSHIP

-Senator Markey’s Washington DC office is currently accepting applications for communications interns for Summer 2026.
-Applications are due by Sunday, March 8th, 2026, at 11:59PM EST.
+Senator Markey’s Washington DC office is currently accepting applications for legislative and communications interns for Fall 2026.
+Applications are due by Sunday, July 5th, 2026, at 11:59PM EST.

 Commitment & Credit: Internship opportunities are available on a full-time basis.
 School credit is possible for all internships if arranged and approved by the intern’s respective college or university.
 Candidates may also apply for stipends, details listed below.